-The wrist joint is very complicated, as anyone who has ever broken their wrist will know (there are 8 bones in there).
+The wrist joint is very complex, as anyone who has ever broken their wrist will know (there are 8 bones in there).
 It is the most complicated joint in the human body.
 So why does it have so many bones?
 Why is it so complicated ?
 It is all these things in order to allow the enormous flexibility that the human hand needs to operate our sophisticated tools (of which the bow is perhaps the most ultra-sophisticated).
-The eight little bones of the wrist allow the hand to move in every direction independently of the arm: up (flexion) … down (extension) … left … right … and also to combine these directions to make circular movements in both clockwise and anticlockwise directions.
+The eight little bones of the wrist allow the hand to move in every direction independently of the arm: we can move the hand up (flexion) … down (extension) … to the left … to the right … and also we can combine these directions to make circular movements in both clockwise and anticlockwise directions.
 In this sense, the wrist is rather like the neck, except that the wrist – unlike the neck – doesn’t allow the hand to rotate independently from the arm.

-This flexibility (fluidity) in our use of the right hand and arm is one of the most important aspects of both musicality and a good cello technique.
-A stiff, wooden right arm makes it so much more difficult to play a string instrument well.
-Smooth bow changes, starts, stops and crossings along with a beautiful sound and delicate control of dynamics (and articulations), are just some of the treasures that unblocking our wrist can give us access to.
+This flexibility (fluidity) in our use of the right hand is one of the most important aspects of both musicality and a good cello technique.
+A stiff, wooden, right wrist makes it so much more difficult to play a string instrument well.
+Smooth bowstarts, stops, changes and crossings, together with a beautiful sound and delicate control of dynamics (and articulations), are just some of the treasures that unblocking our wrist can give us access to.

-Here are some very simple basic exercise models that do wonders for for freeing up the wrist.
-Improvise with these rhythms on any note sequences, but pay attention mostly to the wrist, which must move freely, amply and vigourously.
-Try them in every part of the bow, but be aware that the entire back and forth movement should be done by the wrist and fingers alone.
+Here are some very simple basic exercise models that do wonders for freeing up the wrist.
+Improvise with these rhythms on any note sequences, but pay attention mostly to the wrist, which must move freely, amply and vigorously.
+The entire back and forth movement should be done by the wrist and fingers alone.
 The rest of the right arm should basically do nothing other than support the wrist (and change the arm level for the string crossings).
-In the first exercise, the downbow has the energetic impulse whereas the upbow is just the passive “bounce-back”.
-In the other two exercises the up and downbows are evenly balanced.
+We have given these movements some silly names:

-THE UTILITY OF A FLEXION/EXTENSION COMPONENT IN WRIST MOVEMENT AND HOW TO ACHIEVE IT
+THE UTILITY OF A FLEXION/EXTENSION COMPONENT IN BOWING: THE “FLAP”

 This point is so important that it deserves to be explained twice for maximum clarity, so, in other words now, the problem caused by keeping the wrist flat (the hand un-pronated on the bow), is that it eliminates the possibility of using the “up-down” flexibility of the hand at the wrist (the floppy-wrist syndrome) for anything other than string crossings.
 With the wrist “flat” during a normal bow change, we are limited to using the “left-right” flexibility of the wrist.
 This is a shame because the wrist is so much more flexible in the up-down (flexion-extension) axis than in the left-right axis.